Craft Production → Mass Production → Lean Production,

 • Leaders must coach daily, not just manage metrics.

-Training builds the muscle memory for continuous improvement.
-Without it, Lean is just a buzzword.
+Training helps teams build the habits needed for ongoing improvement.
+Without training, Lean becomes just another buzzword.

 A Practical Roadmap: Moving From Mass to Lean in a Banking or Service Context